daveek/next-stock/next-stock/README.md

 # NextStock

+This is the solution for the Frontend Excercise

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

 ## Development server
+ - Run `npm i` to install all the dependencies

-Run `ng serve` for a dev server.
+ - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deployment in Docker

+There is a option to deploy the app inside a docker container, for this:
+ - Run `./build.sh` to build the image
+ - Run `docker-compose up -d ` to run the container

+then you should navigate to the `http://localhost:4200/` where the Nginx is serving

 ## Code scaffolding